chronicleprotocol/documentation/docs/validators/existing-k8s.md

 <div class="artifacthub-widget" data-url="https://artifacthub.io/packages/helm/chronicle/validator" data-theme="light" data-header="true" data-stars="true" data-responsive="true"><blockquote><p lang="en" dir="ltr"><b>validator</b>: A Helm chart for deploying Chronicle Validator on Kubernetes</p>&mdash; Open in <a href="https://artifacthub.io/packages/helm/chronicle/validator">Artifact Hub</a></blockquote></div><script async src="https://artifacthub.io/artifacthub-widget.js"></script>

 ## Notable changes include:
-- Starting from Chart Version 0.3.6, tor is deployed using the `tor-controller` operator, which installs some [custom resource definitions](https://github.com/chronicleprotocol/charts/blob/main/charts/validator/crds/tor-controller.yaml).
-The controller will create a new onion key, which will be persisted as a secret.
-Please delete your previous secrets containing the tor keys, as they won't be needed.
-Retrieve the Ghost onion address using `kubectl get onion -n <namespace>` and notify the Chronicle team of your ETH address and the new Ghost onion address.

 :::warning
 The validator `ChartVersion: 0.4.4` introduces a new pod and service, named `vao`.
 This Service will expose its service via `LoadBalancer` on port __8001__.
 Please make sure this port is open!